Spending a week in an overwater bungalow is a surreal experience. Our yard was the Pacific Ocean, a giant aquarium we could explore at any time.

 We sampled oils and scrubs and sipped chilled tea while waiting for our massages.
 Based on the hotels we researched, massages were more affordable in Mo’orea than Bora Bora.
 We had no issues with availability scheduling only a couple days in advance.

 Traveling Gingerbread Tip: Request the sauna and steam room in advance and arrive early to take advantage of the additional amenities before a spa treatment.
-We were unaware these amenities were available until reading the last page of the spa book waiting for our tour in the lobby.
+We were unaware these amenities were available beforehand and learned by reading the last page of the spa book waiting in the lobby.

 4:00pm: Happy hour at Eimeo Bar and watch the sunset